 A collection of eBooks on a range of topics, covering the humanities & social sciences.

-CSU Library does not subscribe to all the eBooks in this collection, so you might get many results that are not available in full-text.
+Charles Sturt Library does not subscribe to all the eBooks in this collection, so you might get many results that are not available in full-text.
 These are marked with a locked padlock icon on a grey background.

 You can filter (refine) your results to show only those that are available in full-text.
 These are marked with an unlocked padlock icon on a blue background.